carlcarl/powerline-zsh/README.md

 * Create a symlink to the python script in your home:

-        ln -s <path/to/powerline-bash.py> ~/powerline-zsh.py
+        ln -s <path/to/powerline-zsh.py> ~/powerline-zsh.py

-  If you don't want the symlink, just modify the path in the .bashrc command below
+  If you don't want the symlink, just modify the path in the .zshrc command below

-* Now add the following to your .bashrc:
+* Now add the following to your .zshrc:

 		function _update_ps1()
 		{